SAFEGUARDING POLICY AND PROCEDURES

 The Isbourne is a pioneering educational charity based in Cheltenham, Gloucestershire that provides a diverse range of opportunities for wellbeing and spiritual development.

-Our services include meeting the holistic needs of adults in need of care and support and children through various activities such as:
+Our services include meeting the holistic needs of adults in need of care and support and/or children and young people through various activities such as:

 - Talks, Events and Workshops

 We take seriously the welfare of adults in need of care and support and/or children and young people with whom we come into contact and we aim to ensure that they are welcomed into a safe and caring environment with a happy and friendly atmosphere.

 In accordance with legislation and the requirements of the Charity Commission, we have put in place a safeguarding policy and a set of procedures to confirm our commitment to providing a safe and trusted environment for everyone associated with The Isbourne including staff and volunteers.

 The principal pieces of legislation governing our safeguarding policy are:

 - Safeguarding Adult in need of care and support Groups Act 2006

 - Mental Health Act 1983

 - Children Act 2004